Secondary Education Minor | Undergraduate

 Overview & Purpose: Preparing World-Class Teachers for an Interdependent World

 The Secondary Education Minors degree program is a four-year bachelor's degree with a minor in education offered in the Howard University School of Education (HUSOE).
-Education minors are offered in: English Education, Math Education, Music Education, Social Studies, Language Education (Spanish and French), and Theater.
+Education minors are offered in: English Education, Math Education, Music Education, Social Studies, World Language Education (Spanish), and Theater.

 Housed in the Department of Curriculum and Instruction (C&I), the Secondary Education program is aligned with professional standards and the department's mission to prepare teachers and other professionals for leadership roles in a variety of national and global educational settings.
 The Department specifically champions the needs of black and other underrepresented students in urban communities.
 Asset-focused teaching methodologies and interdisciplinary coursework prepare candidates to (a) think and reflect critically; (b) analyze and solve problems; (c) make ethical decisions; (d) translate theory and research into effective practice; and (e) understand self, history, and community.
 The ultimate aims of the programs in the Department are to: (1) develop graduates who engage in optimal teaching and facilitate optimal learning for all students and (2) influence educational policies, practices, and outcomes.
 Programmatically, the Secondary Education Minor features a dynamic urban education model that is grounded in cutting edge empirical research and best practices for addressing the educational needs of underserved children and youth, especially African American and other children of color in urban and other diverse settings.
 The theoretical framework that undergirds the model is a dynamic blend of developmental perspectives that focus on critical issues such as cultural competency, identity development, contextual learning, asset-based instruction, motivation, self-advocacy, and other key factors associated with high-achieving youth.
 The theoretical framework reflects common research and practice perspectives, including engaging parents, families, and other key community stakeholders, with a vigorous intent to eradicate vestiges of racism and other debilitating factors.